-This is now one linear differential equation with one unknown field φ !
+Now one linear differential equation with one unknown field φ !
 With appropriate boundary conditions it will have a unique solution!

 • The solution of this equation is a mathematical problem.
 The physics is in the Gauss law itself and in the boundary conditions for the above equation.
 Examples: conductor, insulators.